Way back in history:

 If you look on the top of the car you just might make out a Jolly Roger flag --- I haven't a clue why he put

 that on!"
-[That
+That

 overalls and, of course wearing a tie; younger readers may not realize

-and tie to work.
+and tie to work, and a cap.
 The

 stocker was towed behind Bridgett Snr's 1937 Morris 14, with a simple